 Mobile and AI allow to easily bring together user input and weather observations, also find consistent patterns of weather affecting people's health which allows to create a daily-use product for millions of users.

-N: We met with co-founder Oleg at Apalon.
+N: We met with my former co-founder Oleg Sosna at Apalon.
 Then we both had left it to work on a different project, but the last year I proposed to set up a mobile apps company., and we started making several products.
 The top of the line was the product in the weather niche.
 To scale the company, we needed to raise investments.